You will definitely get raves from all your guests when you serve these delicious tender and succulent Crab Cakes with Ginger Citrus Vinaigrette.

-1 pound cooked blue crab meat, lump crab meat, or Dungeness crab meat*
+All regional crabs may be used in this crab cake recipe, such as blue crab meat, lump crab meat, or Dungeness crab meat.

-1/4 cup finely-chopped red bell pepper, cored and seeded
+- 1/4 cup red bell pepper, cored and seeded

 Carefully clean the crab meat of any shells or cartilage; set aside.